do-mpc/do-mpc/documentation/source/theory_orthogonal_collocation.rst

 where the states :math:`x_{i,j}` are then optimization variables of the problem.

-Solving the MPC / MHE optimization problem then implictly calculates the solution of the governing ODE and takes it into consideration for cost, constraints etc.
+Solving the MPC / MHE optimization problem then implictly calculates the solution of the governing ODE and it can be taken into consideration for cost, constraints etc.

 .. _secOrthogonalPoly: